henrydierkes/Eagle_Rating/README.md

 ## Contact

-For any additional questions or comments, please contact Tuan Vinh (@tvinh@emory.edu).
+For any additional questions or comments, please contact Tuan Vinh (tvinh@emory.edu).